Deeparkrish/weather-report/README.md

 * When the user clicks on a city in the search histor he is again presented with current and future conditions for that city.
 * The applciation is responsive and has a clean interface.

+## Future enchancements :
+* Adding the time zone  and the destination time value, using moment.tz (Node.js) once we learn the technology.
+* Displaying  all cities with same name in multpile  geogrpahiclocations and allowing the user to click on his choice, upon which the corresponding weather data is displayed.

 ![Wireframe](https://github.com/Deeparkrish/MyPortfolio/blob/main/assets/img/wireframe.jpeg)

 ![Webpage](https://github.com/Deeparkrish/MyPortfolio/blob/main/assets/img/screencapture-file-Users-deepakrishnan-Mycode-ChallengeRepo-MyPortfolio-index-html-2021-05-16-23_26_28.png)